ivatsaneva/Simple-AJAX/README.md

 # Simple-AJAX
-Some ajax tests with AJAX and GitHub users
+Some AJAX tests with GitHub users